kimfucious/ReactReduxTypeScript/README.md

 }
 ```

-Note that you don't need the second argument on the component with this way.
+Note that you don't add second argument on the component with this option.

 ### Redux